Archie Comics: Corporate affairs

+According to the publisher, the official Archie website receives 40 million hits a month.

 Characters

 Archie and Riverdale

 Archie is set in the fictional small town of Riverdale.

 The New York Times postulated that "the cartoonist Bob Montana inked the original likenesses of Archie and his pals and plopped them in an idyllic Midwestern community named Riverdale because Mr. Goldwater, a New Yorker, had fond memories of time spent in Hiawatha, Kansas."
-However, others have noted resemblance between Riverdale and Haverhill, Massachusetts where Bob Montana attended Haverhill High School.
+However, others have noted resemblance between Riverdale and Haverhill, Massachusetts, where Bob Montana attended Haverhill High School.